 The Saint Paul Public Schools face great challenges.
-Seventy-one percent of students are eligible for free and reduced-price lunch, a common indicator of poverty.
-For 45%, English is not their home language.
+71 percent of students are eligible for free and reduced-price lunch, a common indicator of poverty.
+For 45 percent, English is not their native language.
 Everyday students arrive at schools with an array of educational experiences and skills.
 Some are reading and doing math before they enter kindergarten, while others have never held a pencil, played number games or read books at home.
 Regardless of a student’s preparation for school, we must maintain high expectations and provide an education which allows and encourages all students to meet or exceed those expectations.
 Our grants to teachers help them implement innovative and effective projects that engage students in learning.
 In addition, our tutoring support complements great teaching and helps teachers meet the needs of individual students.

 Why It Matters for Saint Paul

 In Minnesota, education has been the cornerstone of our success.
-Saint Paul’s motto, “the most livable city in America,” has relied on our commitment to supporting the academic achievement of our students.
+St. Paul’s motto, “the most livable city in America” has relied on our commitment to supporting the academic achievement of our students.
 An investment in education is an investment in the future of our job market and our economy.
-According to a study by the Georgetown University Center on Education and the Workforce, in 2018, Minnesota will lead the nation in job openings requiring postsecondary education, with 70% of jobs requiring a college degree.
+According to a study by the Georgetown University Center on Education and the Workforce, in 2018, Minnesota will lead the nation in job openings requiring postsecondary education, with 70 p[ercent of jobs requiring a college degree.
 However, we are in danger of a shortage of well-educated college graduates.
 Reading and math proficiency are needed for students to compete in a rapidly evolving economy.
 These skills are also required for the continued functioning of a dynamic and complex democracy.
-Our work to help all students succeed directly affects the future of our work force, economy, the health and vitality of our city.
+Our work to help all students succeed directly affects the future of our work force, economy, and the health and vitality of our city.